sign-language-recognition/indian-sign-language/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->
 ## Scope

-The purpose of this project is to provide a template for new open source repositories.
+The purpose of this project is to provide a platform to verbally challenged to communicate with anyone in any language.

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage

-This repository contains some example best practices for open source repositories:
+This repository contains:

 * [LICENSE](LICENSE)
 * [README.md](README.md)